Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Toggle the command's embed setting.
+Sets a command's embed setting.

-If you're the bot owner, this will change command's embed setting globally by default.
+If you're the bot owner, this will try to change the command's embed setting globally by default.
+Otherwise, this will try to change embed settings on the current server.

+If enabled is left blank, the setting will be unset.

-To see full evaluation order of embed settings, run ``[p]help embedset``
+To see full evaluation order of embed settings, run ``[p]help embedset``.

+**Examples:**
+    - ``[p]embedset command info`` - Clears command specific embed settings for 'info'.
+    - ``[p]embedset command info False`` - Disables embeds for 'info'.
+    - ``[p]embedset command "ignore list" True`` - Quotes are needed for subcommands.

+**Arguments:**
+    - ``[enabled]`` - Whether to use embeds for this command.
+Leave blank to reset to default.

 .. _core-command-embedset-command-global: